 The Dahlem Humanities Center (DHC) was founded in 2007 as part of the Excellence Initiative as one of five Focus Areas at Freie Universität Berlin, making it the first institution of its kind in Germany.
 It brings together the breadth of research in the humanities at Freie Universität, which is unique in Germany, and is located in the two departments of Philosophy and Humanities and History and Cultural Studies.
 In November 2019, it was made permanent at Freie Universität Berlin.
 The DHC aims to detect and investigate new trends in the humanities and to support interdisciplinary research, both at the regional and international level.
 Another major concern is to strengthen the visibility of the humanities also in the non-university public.

 - Foster communication and collaboration in the humanities at Freie Universität Berlin

 - Identify current research trends and promote ideas for new collaborative research endeavors

 - Promote international research cooperation and establish transnational networks in the humanities

 - Involve academic and non-academic audiences and facilitate an ongoing conversation about the role of the humanities in society

 - Support early career researchers through fellowships and other dedicated programs

 A wide variety of events and program series’ create the basis for a vibrant exchange of knowledge and ideas between researchers from all career levels.
-Cooperation with non-university research organizations, cultural institutions, and the humanities centers at leading universities around the world promise to generate important new impulses for humanities research in Berlin.
+Cooperation with non-university research organizations, cultural institutions, and the humanities centers at leading universities around the world generate important new impulses for humanities research in Berlin.